Candle Care 101

 What we mean by that is, once there is about half an inch or less of wax left in the candle, it’s time to say goodbye.
 If you continue to use it, there could be possible heat damage to the container or even the surface.

 Make sure to burn candles away from drafts and anything flammable.
 Also, don’t burn candles near children and pets.
-Lastly, don’t ever leave a burning candle unattended.
+Finally, don’t ever leave a burning candle unattended.

-Candles are sensitive to temperature and light, it is important where to store candles for an extended period of time.
+Candles are sensitive to temperature and light, it is important where to store candles for a long time.
 When storing your candle, place it in a cool, dry, shaded area away from sunlight or intense light.
 Try to keep it in a dark place like a cabinet to protect it from discoloration, fading, and sweating.